abigailramsoe/deamiDATE/readme.md

 * Change lines 563 and 564 `to_print = False`

 Change colormap
-* In lines 384 - 390 change the colormap to another of your choice)
+* In lines 384 - 390 change the colormap to another of your choice

+Strange error appears:
+`File "./run.py", line 237, in bulk_deam
+	 index = np.arange(len(relative[:,0]))
+IndexError: too many indices for array`
+* Make sure your protein list does not exclude all proteins in the results

 ## Test Data